Card chat & mentions

 @from the name so Claude doesn't interpret it as an email - Renders the pill inline in the message so you can see what you linked

 Use @ when you want the agent to actually read the file before responding.
-Typical uses: @product-narrative — does this idea fit?, @CLAUDE.md — what's the lint rule for imports?, @api-spec — is this endpoint documented?.
+Typical uses: @product-narrative — does this idea fit?, @CLAUDE.md — what's the lint rule for imports?, @MEMORY.md — what did we already decide about auth?.

 - Linking a bug to the feature it's blocking